 Why it’s the best for building credit for people with no credit

 Not only does the Self Credit Builder Account and Credit Card combination allow you to dodge the credit history hard pull, extensive applications and high out-of-pocket deposit necessary for other secured cards, but you also develop good credit habits while building two types of credit with all 3 credit bureaus.

 Establishing a credit mix with a loan and credit card boosts 10% of your credit score in a way other cards alone can’t.
 Plus, you’ll earn interest on your deposit once you receive it and can receive a higher credit limit depending on your deposit size.

 The one-time account fee of $9 isn’t much and the APR is relatively low, but the credit card’s $25 annual fee and another potential interest payment besides your loan (if you carry a balance) could add up for new cardholders.
 If you need a secured card now, keep in mind you have to make the account and qualifying payments first.

 Why it’s the best flat-rate rewards credit card for people with no credit

-Unlike the Petal Visa, the QuicksilverOne immediately delivers you 1.5% cash back for every purchase, every day, making it competitive with other cash back cards, such as the Capital One® Quicksilver® Cash Rewards Credit Card and the Chase Freedom Unlimited®.
+The QuicksilverOne immediately delivers you 1.5% cash back for every purchase, every day, making it competitive with other cash back cards, such as the Capital One® Quicksilver® Cash Rewards Credit Card.